Fall 2018 - Musky Mayhem Fall Fishing Contest!

 Season opens the 3rd Saturday in June and runs until December 15th.

-Check out our tackle recommendations for Musky fishing below created by our seasoned guide Matt.
+Check out our guides tackle recommendations for Musky fishing -

 A medium-heavy, heavy Musky or extra heavy casting rod is needed to handle lures ranging from 1oz-8oz.
 A large casting reel mounted with 65-100lb test braided line with separate 80-100lb fluorocarbon leaders attached is required when targeting Musky.
 Large plugs like the "depthraider" and "jake", inline spinnerbaits like the "double cowgirl" and large plastic rips baits like the "Super D" lures are all examples of classic and proven lures for Muskies here on Eagle Lake.
 There are many variations of all types of Musky lures.
 Your local tackle shop floor sales manager will know about everything listed here and be able to help you out on your quest for trophies.